cwaniraj149/Frontend-Mentor-NFT-preview-card-component/README.md

 ### What I learned

-While doing this project, I learned about box-shadow.
+While doing this project, I learned about box-shadow and image hover.

 ```css
 .proud-of-this-css {